Story by Rachel Schwartzman – Shop Beehive – Photos by Katie Jameson for The Style Line

 Tell us more your relationship to style.
 How has life in Austin inspired it and how would you characterize Austin city dweller’s collective approach to personal style?

-Ali Gray: Style doesn’t stick to rules, each person’s is their own expression of themselves.
+Ali Gray: Style doesn’t stick to rules, each individual and their style is their own expression of themselves.
 There is no one way to describe Austin’s style but, that’s the fun part.
 Each time you go out, you never know what eclectic collection of unique styles you’ll see.